andrealopezpalomeque/viaje-grupo/docs/icons.md

 ## Overview

-Text the Check uses **unplugin-icons** for all icons in the client application.
+Text The Check uses **unplugin-icons** for all icons in the client application.
 This provides a consistent, performant way to use icons from various icon sets.

 ## Setup